-Reach is our young people’s website dedicated to giving advice and information to pupils about their rights to feel supported, included, listened to and involved in decisions at school.
+Reach helps pupils to understand their rights to feel supported, included, listened to and involved in decisions at schools.

-- With practical tips on what can help and young people sharing their views and experiences on all sorts of school issues, Reach is the ‘go-to’ source of advice to help pupils make the most out of their education.
+- With practical tips on school and young people sharing their views and experiences on all sorts of school problems, Reach is the ‘go-to’ source of advice to help pupils make the most out of their education.

 - The core message of Reach is that no one is out of reach, and that the right support can make all the difference to pupils having a hard time at school.

-Reach puts a big focus on sharing young people’s own life stories, as many young people have told us they are more likely to listen to advice from their peers and that it helps to know you’re not the only one having problems.
+Reach puts a big focus on sharing pupils’ real-life stories of school, as many young people have told us they are more likely to listen to school advice from their peers and that it helps to know you’re not the only one who has had problems at school.